ECS Autoscaling On Spot Saves $40K Monthly

 ClearCare was founded in 2010, growing steadily over the course of the past seven years.
 After a $60M growth equity round of funding in 2016, usage spiked quickly.
 As a health-tech company, reliability is essential to their customers, so their DevOps team focused heavily on SRE (systems reliability engineering).
 As scale increased, costs containment quickly became a priority.

-“The complexity of our architecture – immutable infrastructure rollouts, multi-AZ deployment, autoscaling groups, ECS – made it difficult to optimize costs without dedicating significant internal resources to that effort.”
+“The complexity of our architecture – immutable infrastructure rollouts, multi-AZ deployment, auto scaling groups, Amazon ECS – made it difficult to optimize costs without dedicating significant internal resources to that effort.”
 They knew they needed to proactively prevent high costs, but with reliability as the primary focus, the team wanted to invest in cost optimization but in a very efficient manner.

 The path to cost optimization